RicardoAzuul/RicardoAzuul.github.io/README.md

 1. See if it opens in a new tab and goes to the expected page (the respective social media's home page) All tested and verified: the icons open new tabs to Facebook, Twitter, Instagram and Discord.

+1. Newsletter signup:
+    1. Signup for the newsletter without filling in an email address.
+This gives a popup that an email address is required.
+    1. Signup for the newsletter after filling in an incorrect email address.
+This gives a popup that the email address is incorrect.
+    1. Signup for the newsletter after filling in a correct email address.
+This reloads the page: expected behaviour, as there is no server that the data is POST-ed to.

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

 1. Contact form: